How to select the target Excel bitness

 Since MS Office 2010 Excel, Excel provides two different bitness options – 32-bit and 64-bit.

-To find the bitness of Microsoft Excel you need to follow the path: Microsoft Excel main menu >> File >> Account >> About Excel.
+Find the bitness of Microsoft Excel you need by following the path: Microsoft Excel main menu >> File >> Account >> About Excel.

 It does not matter what bitness of Windows OS the computer has, the only the important thing is the bitness of Excel which is installed on the computer where the compiled exe is being started.